 - Management-employee relationships.

-Safety awareness is how familiar employees are of past and recent safety concerns, and how mindful they are of the connection between
+Safety awareness is how familiar employees are with past and recent safety concerns, and how mindful they are of the connection between

 Safety communication is simply how quickly your organization can acquire data and apprise employees of changes, as well as the quality of interaction between employees and management.
 Mature safety cultures have regular safety communications and these safety communications are tracked to ensure employees are "getting the message."
 Without oversight (tracking safety messages), management remains uncertain whether safety communications are effective.
 When employees do not read safety communications, this indicates safety culture needs improvement.